-Be in the courtroom at least fifteen minutes before the trial is set to start.
-NEVER BE LATE.
+- Be in the courtroom at least fifteen minutes before the trial is set to start.
+Never be late.
+Remember:

-You may bring a friend for moral support.
+- You can bring a friend for moral support.
 That person must not speak once they call your case.

 When it is your turn to go before the judge:

-When it is time for your hearing, the clerk or judge will probably read all the cases scheduled for hearing at that time.
-When they call your name, you must answer and, if asked, tell the judge whether your case is agreed, a default, or if there will be argument.
+- When it is time for your hearing, the clerk or judge will probably read all the cases scheduled for hearing at that time.
+When they call your name, you must answer.
+If asked, tell the judge if your case is agreed or a default, or if there will be argument.

-When they call your case for hearing, walk to the table or podium for lawyers in front of the judge.
+- When they call your case for hearing, walk to the table or podium for lawyers in front of the judge.
 Stand facing the judge.
-The judge will tell the parties when to speak.
-Speak only to the judge and only when it is your turn.
+The judge will tell you when to speak.
+Speak only to the judge.
+Speak only when it is your turn.

-Opening and closing statements: You get to address the judge at both the start and end of the trial.
-You should summarize what you want and why.
+- Opening and closing statements: You address the judge at both the start and end of the trial.
+Summarize what you want and why.
 Be brief.
 Be clear.
 Be as specific as you can.

-Do not interrupt or speak to the other party, even if they interrupt or speak to you.
-You want to appear polite and reasonable.
+- Do not interrupt or speak to the other party, even if they interrupt or speak to you.
+Try to appear polite and reasonable.
 Staying calm even when the other party is rude or lies will impress the judge.
 You will get your turn to prove the other party wrong.

-If you need to explain something the other party said, wait your turn to speak or ask to speak again.
+- If you need to explain something the other party said, wait your turn or ask to speak again.

-Only one person can speak at a time.
-A court reporter is taking down everything said in the courtroom.
-S/he can only record one speaker at a time.
+- Only one person can speak at a time.
+A court reporter takes down everything said in the courtroom.
+The reporter can only record one speaker at a time.

-The judge will ask questions.
-If you do not understand the question, say so.
+- The judge will ask questions.
+If you do not understand a question, say so.
 Do not answer until you fully understand the question.

-Take your time when answering questions.
-Give the question as much thought as you need to understand it and come up with your answer.
+- Take your time answering questions.
+Give a question as much thought as you need to understand it and come up with your answer.
 Explain your answer if needed.

-If you are stating dates, times and places, be exact.
-If you cannot be exact, say that you are only estimating.
+- If you are stating dates, times and places, be exact.
+If you cannot be exact, say you are only estimating.

-If the other party objects to something, do not interrupt until s/he states why.
-The court will then allow you to respond.
-Then the court will rule on the objection.
+- The other party might object to something.
+Do not interrupt until they say why.
+The judge will let you respond.
+Then the judge will rule on the objection.
 Do not speak to the other party during objections.

-Do not laugh or talk about the case in the hallway or restrooms of the courthouse.
-The judge, other party or his/her lawyer or witnesses may see or hear you.
+- Do not laugh or talk about the case in the hallway or restrooms of the courthouse.
+The judge, other party or their lawyer or witnesses may see or hear you.

 When the judge makes a decision:

-Do not express either gratitude or disagreement.
+- Control your emotions.
+Do not express gratitude or disagreement.
 Do not make faces.

-Stay polite to the judge after the ruling.
-Ask the judge whether you or the other side should write the court order.
-(The judge will not write the order.)
-The judge must sign the order before it becomes effective.
+- Stay polite to the judge after the ruling.
+Ask the judge if you or the other party should write the court order.
+(The judge will usually not write it.)
+The judge must sign the order for it to become effective.

-Before you leave court, make sure you understand what happens next.
-Do you need to come back for another court hearing?
-Do you need to do a written legal argument or proposed court order?
+- Before leaving court, make sure you know what happens next.
+Do you come back for another court hearing?
+Do you do a written legal argument or proposed court order?
 Do you need to do anything else?
-Will the judge make an order as a result of the hearing?
-Sometimes orders are written up right away - as you wait.
+When will the judge make an order?
+Sometimes orders are written up right away, as you wait.
 Or the judge may think about the case and write an order later and send it in the mail.
 Politely ask if you do not understand what will happen next.

-Do not announce in court that you plan to appeal.
-It is your right to appeal.
-But your decision to appeal does not matter to the trial court.
+- Do not announce in court that you plan to appeal.
+Your decision to appeal does not matter to the trial court.